RexManglicmot/Caesarian-Births-ML-Classification/Predicting-Caesarian-Births.md

 training and testing datasets (the norm is typically a 80/20 split).
 We will then use the train data to create a model (a mathematical formula).
-The test data will run against the model to get predicted y-values (will this obervation have a caesarian birth, 0 or 1).
+The test data will run against the model to get predicted y-values (will this observation have a caesarian birth, 0 or 1).
 We will then compare the actual y-values to the predicted y-values to determine if the model was accurate.
 We use the results of to validate the model.
 This is important because if the model is robust, it can be used to predict